Press enter to see results or esc to cancel.

 Is TCM a Recognized Form of Medicine?

-In short, the answer is yes.
-TCM has made various global milestones in the past decades, from being the basis for malaria treatments to aiding in cancer treatments.
-In fact, western doctors will often use some practices in their care.
-This is especially true for physiotherapists and naturopaths.
+TCM is a recognized form of medicine and has made various global milestones in the past decades – from being the basis for malaria treatments to aiding in cancer treatments.
+Some Western doctors will often use some practices in their care, and this is especially true for physiotherapists and naturopaths.

 Four Key Principles of TCM

 While various treatments in TCM have made their way into western medical practices, there are four key principles that separate TCM’s philosophy from its western counterpart.
-These principles are as follows:
+These principles are:

 • Your body is an integrated whole: TCM practitioners believe the different parts of your body, along with your mental state and emotions, are fundamentally interconnected, forming a complex and intricate system.